 Warming up helps your body and your heart adjust to the increased demands of the activity.
 It also stretches tendons and muscles to avoid cramping.

 Cooling down allows your heart rate, blood pressure, and other body functions to return to their usual resting levels and brings down your adrenaline level gradually.
 Most of the problems that people have related to activity occur when they stop the activity suddenly. and do not take the time to cool down slowly and correctly.
-People with congestive heart failure sometimes have lopwm energy, and they need to proceed with caution.
+People with congestive heart failure sometimes have low energy, and they need to proceed with caution.

 Warming Up Spend 5 minutes warming up before you begin an activity or exercise program.
 One of the best warm-up exercises is to do your intended activity very slowly (that is if you are going to walk, walk slowly for the first 5 minutes; if you are going to ride a bike, pedal slowly without resistance for the first 5 minutes).

 Some patients with congestive heart failure stretch before they exercise, but you should first discuss this with your healthcare provider, and they will suggest specific stretching exercises for you.
+These are some of the guidelines for con festive heart failure patients.

 Exercise During Heart Failure: Cooling Down